filiparag/dotfiles/README.md

 sudo systemctl reboot
 ```

-Username `filiparag` will be raplaced with your username.
+Username `filiparag` will be replaced with your username.

 ### Hardware-specific modifications